Jayich-Lab/eom/README.md

 # Instructions on how to build the EOM

 First, mill the mount (generally any plastic works, but delrin was used for our EOMs).
 The mount design is in the repo as a fusion360 model and an stl/step model.

-Second, mill the top and bottom pcbs -- the eo crystal is sandwiched in between these, with the indium foil as a cushion.
-You want to solder on the inductor and the sma connector onto the bottom pcb.
-You also want to solder the top pcb to the bottom for the non-ground connection.
-You then want to take the eo crystal and sandwich that between ~4mmx30mm strips of indium foil between the pcbs.
-Finally, screw it all together -- first screw the mount onto the 1/2" post, then the bottom pcb onto the mount, then the top pcb onto the mount.
+Second, mill the top and bottom pcbs (the eo crystal will be sandwiched in between these, with the indium foil as a cushion).
+You should solder the inductor and the sma connector onto the bottom pcb at this point.
+It is advisable to solder the top pcb to the bottom for the ground connection at this point (leaving an decent amount of slack).

+You then want to take the eo crystal and gently place that between ~4mmx30mm strips of indium foil between the pcbs.
+Finally, screw everything together -- first screw the mount onto the 1/2" post, then the bottom pcb onto the mount, then the top pcb onto the mount (through the bottom pcb).
 Note that we use 1/4"-20 screws.

-You should be careful not to break the eo when tightening.
+You should be careful not to break the eo crystal when tightening.
 We found that not much force is required to make electrical contact.
-Note that our resonant frequency on the circuit was 8.7MHz, but you could change this by changing the inductance (maybe put a few in parallel or something and change the pcb accordingly) if you need a different modulation frequency.
+Note that our resonant frequency on the circuit was 8.7MHz, but you could change this by changing the inductance (were you in need of a different modulation frequency).

+N.B.
 Try to make sure the screws are tightened somewhat evenly.
 Uneven pressures on the crystal are most likely to break it.

 ![eom1](eom_1.jpg)